apptainer/apptainer-userdocs/apptainer_and_docker.rst

 1. Accounting for trust
 Docker containers *allow for* privilege escalation.
 In a ``Dockerfile``, for example, the ``USER`` instruction allows for user and/or group settings to be made in the Linux operating environment.
 The trust model in Apptainer is completely different: Apptainer allows untrusted users to run untrusted containers in a trusted way.
 Because Apptainer containers embodied as SIF files execute in *user* space, there is no possibility for privilege escalation.
 In other words, those familiar with Docker, should *not* expect access to elevated user permissions; and as a corollary, use of the ``USER`` instruction must be *avoided*.
 Apptainer does, however, allow for fine-grained control over the permissions that containers require for execution.
-Given that Singularilty executes in user space, it is not surprising that permissions need to be externally established *for* the container through use of the ``capability`` command. :ref:`Detailed elsewhere in this documentation <security-options>`, Apptainer allows users and/or groups to be granted/revoked authorized capabilties.
+Given that Apptainer executes in user space, it is not surprising that permissions need to be externally established *for* the container through use of the ``capability`` command. :ref:`Detailed elsewhere in this documentation <security-options>`, Apptainer allows users and/or groups to be granted/revoked authorized capabilties.
 Owing to Apptainer's trust model, this fundamental best practice can be stated as follows:

 "Employ ``apptainer capability`` to manage execution privileges for containers"
 2. Maintaining containers built from Docker and OCI images